Storytelling for business and pleasure 2

 full sequence of voice and speech classes at City Lit (click here) before choosing.

 How will I be taught, and will there be any work outside the class?

-In group exercises with some solo attempts to improvise, read, and perform stories.
+The course will be delivered in the college.
+There will be group exercises with some solo attempts to improvise, read, and perform stories.
 Some planning for the next class may be required.